tln/docker-pullup/README.md

 Upon receiving the hook, Pullup will pull the new image, deploy a new container from the updated image and then remove the original container.

-Pullup can dynamically distribute Docker Registry webhooks to pullup instances on other machines, so that you only have to configure your registry once.

 Pullup can be configured with a whitelist of acceptable repository names.
 Pullup will also search your running docker containers for envars matching PULLUP.

 ## Project Status

 Experimental!
 Please open an issue to let me know what you are doing with the software.

 ## Compare to